 The patient should get a physical examination of the entire skin, the lymph node areas, and organs.Learn more about the doctor's examination

 Step 2: Skin Biopsy

-A skin biopsy is done.
-In a skin biopsy, a portion of the lesion, or the whole lesion is removed – along with an area of surrounding normal skin.
+First a skin biopsy is done.
+In a skin biopsy, a portion of the lesion, or the whole lesion is removed, along with an area of surrounding normal skin.
 If the whole lesion, is not removed, then the thickest part of the lesion is removed, including the full depth of the lesion.
 This is usually done in the doctor’s office.